Weston-Liu/Domain-Collecting-System/README.md

 4. `npm run cnpm` if the server is located in China

-5. `npm install`, this will also do steps 6-8 for you automacally

-6. ~~Create a new database for this project~~

-7. ~~Import `Server/database.sql` to the created database~~

-8. ~~Modify `Server/config.js` with correct database configration~~
+5. `npm install`

-9. `npm run pro`, now the project will run on port 8888
+6. `npm run pro`, now the project will run on port 8888

-10. You can also configure a proxy for other server applications such as Nginx or Apache to use port 80 to access this project, if the port 80 is already occupied by another application.
+7. You can also configure a proxy for other server applications such as Nginx or Apache to use port 80 to access this project, if the port 80 is already occupied by another application.
     * Nginx
     * Apache

-11. Done!
+8. Done!
 We're all set!